coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-01-arraylist-removeif-method.md

 ```
 ---

-The example java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-removeif-method).
+The example Java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-removeif-method).

 Please write your thoughts in the comment section below.